Winter Chicken Care

 11) Should you try to increase egg production?

-Enter your current daylight hours to estimate how much extra light you’d add to reach ~14 hours/day.
+Enter your current daylight hours to estimate how much extra light you’d add to reach about 14 hours per day.

 Nesting Box Herbs